-I am a Marie Curie Post-Doctoral Fellow working at Eli Lilly and Company in the Computational Chemistry and Cheminformatics group.
+I work at Eli Lilly and Company in the Computational Chemistry and Cheminformatics group in San Diego where I primarily work on applied drug discovery projects in oncology and immunology.
+Formally I was a Marie Curie Post-Doctoral Fellow in the same group at Lilly’s UK research site.
 I am a graduate of the University of Pittsburgh in the Department of Computational and Systems Biology.
 My interests include structure-based drug discovery, cheminformatics, protein modeling, molecular modeling, virtual screening, machine learning, software development and data visualization.

 My graduate work was conducted under the expert tutelage of Dr. Carlos Camacho in the joint Ph.D.
 Program in Computational Biology at the University of Pittsburgh and Carnegie Mellon University.